vaadin/designer-tutorials/emailclient-tutorial/README.md

 ==================================
 This project contains the final result of this tutorial.
 You can fork this project and see the results yourself or you can try to start from scratch and try to get to the same result.

-There is this [video](https://vaadin.com/designer) Marc and Ville from Vaadin made, where they demonstrate how easily the Vaadin Designer can help you design and implement an application UI.
+There is a [video](https://vaadin.com/designer) Marc and Ville from Vaadin made, in which they demonstrate how easily the Vaadin Designer can help you design and implement an application UI.
 In the video they use a design from a site called www.100daysui.com where Paul Flavius Nechita made a UI design per day.
-Day [#38](https://dribbble.com/shots/2181203-Day-038-Email-Client/attachments/402034) was a screen of an email client.
+The design for the day [#38](https://dribbble.com/shots/2181203-Day-038-Email-Client/attachments/402034) was a mockup of an email client.
 This tutorial breaks down the steps in the video to help you to follow the same workflow.
 Let’s see how close we can get to the design with only little effort.

 Start by creating a project
 ---------------------------
 Create a new Vaadin 7 project either by using the Vaadin Eclipse plugin or Maven.
 You should use version 7.5.7 or newer of Vaadin.